vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

 The equivalent of `HStack` in Flutter is `Row`.
-A row is a UI component who, as its name implies, lays out its *children* horizontally, in a row!
-Let's write the same code now in Flutter:
+A row is a widget who, as its name implies, lays out its *children* horizontally, in a row.

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/hstack_in_flutter/lib/main.dart (SimpleRow)"?> -->
 ```dart